 c) COMPUTER CENTRE

-After the data have been received from the concerned quarters, it is feeded into the computers which are installed at NFFB Lahore.
-The data is processed after every six (6) hours and based on the analysis, flood forecast report is produced daily for the concerned agencies.
+After the data have been received from the concerned quarters, it is processed by different models which are installed at FFD, Lahore.
+Then after every six (6) hours and based on the analysis and processed data, flood forecast report is produced daily for the concerned agencies.

 2. AGROMET CENTRES IN PAKISTAN

 Pakistan, being an Agricultural country, requires sufficient and accurate agromet data.
-Keeping in view this responsibility, a National Agromet Centre at Islamabad and four Regional Agromet Centres at Quetta, Tandojam, Faisalabad and Rawalpindi were set up in the first phase of a UNDP sponsored project.
+Keeping in view this responsibility, a National Agromet Centre at Islamabad and five Regional Agromet Centres at Quetta, Tandojam, Faisalabad, Rawalpindi and Usta Muhammad were set up in the first phase of a UNDP sponsored project.
 These are fully functional now.
 This WMO/UNDP project is a part of an overall scheme to study meteorological factors in relation to crop production.
 This aims at maximizing the production and minimising the crop damages associated with the meteorological phenomena.
 Apart from these Centres, a forecasting office for agriculturists has also been established at Islamabad.
 This Centre named, National Agromet Centre (NAMC) issues necessary forecasts for the benefit of farmers and other related agencies.
 Main objective/functions of National and Regional Agromet Centres are described as under

 2.1 National Agromet Centre (NAMC), Islamabad.